Crazz-Zaac/computer-vision-experiments/README.md

     - U-Nets are powerful in semantic segmentation and they are a form of Auto-encoders.
 Auto-encoders are foundational models for VAE and GANs and can still be good start for an experiment.

 - **What our experiment showed?**
-    - MSELoss:
+    - MSE Loss:
     ![](assets/gray_to_rgb/metrics_plot.png)
-    - At Last Epoch:
+    - Validation result at Last Epoch:
     ![](assets/gray_to_rgb/14_0.png)
 - **Conclusions**
     - It worked!

+- **Future Works**
+    -

 </details>

 <details>